 MIA J. CHONG

-MIA J. CHONG (she/they) is a choreographer and dancer from San Francisco, California, the Indigenous lands of the Ramaytush Ohlone and Muwekma people.
-Mia currently choreographs and performs throughout the Bay Area, and is the founding Artistic Director of contemporary dance company EIGHT/MOVES.
-Learn more at eightmoves.org.
+MIA J. CHONG (she/they) is a director, choreographer, and artist from San Francisco, California, the Indigenous lands of the Ramaytush Ohlone and Muwekma people.
+Mia currently choreographs throughout the Bay Area, serves as ODC/Dance’s Staging Director, and is the founding Artistic Director of contemporary dance company EIGHT/MOVES.

-She has received a Princess Grace Award, Chris Hellman Dance Honor, Aninstantia Foundation Grant, LINES Ballet Homer Avila Award, Jacob’s Pillow Ann & Weston Hicks Choreography Fellowship, and Isadora Duncan Dance Awards and nominations for her work as a performer and creator.
+Throughout the years, she has received a Princess Grace Award, Chris Hellman Dance Honor, Aninstantia Foundation Grant, LINES Ballet Homer Avila Award, Jacob’s Pillow Ann & Weston Hicks Choreography Fellowship, Zellerbach Family Foundation Grant, San Francisco Arts Commission Grant, and Isadora Duncan Dance Awards and nominations for her work as a performer and creator.

-Mia graduated from New York University with a Bachelor of Arts in Social Sciences with a concentration in Organizational Behavior and Change.
-She is currently continuing her studies through the Master of Science in Arts Administration and Cultural Entrepreneurship program at Northeastern University.
+Mia earned her Bachelor of Arts in Social Sciences with a concentration in Organizational Behavior and Change from New York University and her Master of Science in Arts Administration and Cultural Entrepreneurship from Northeastern University.

 what people are saying